To Speak and Be Heard

 The most unexpected teachers

-Borg's words on faith and trust, and Kierkegaard's beautiful image, remind me of the person who taught me to float, to trust the buoyancy of the water to hold me up.
-And I wonder if it isn't true that we adults, who keep going to our heads to figure things out, need to listen to our children to find our way back to the way of the heart.
+As we observe Children’s Sabbath, I’m reminded just who it was who taught me to float, to trust the buoyancy of the water to hold me up.
+And I wonder if it isn’t true that we adults, who keep going to our heads to figure things out, need to listen to our children to find our way back to the way of the heart.
 For the first forty years of my life, I had never floated.
 I had never been able to swim.
 I had never even put my face under water.
 I was so afraid that I was almost immobilized by the water, but I really, really wanted to learn to swim.
 One summer, when my son Doug was about ten years old, we took a family vacation at the beach, and there was a pool where we were staying.
-My children took to the water like little ducks (I might add that I had taken them to swimming lessons so they wouldn't inherit my paralyzing fear).
+My children took to the water like little ducks (and, I might add, I had taken them to swimming lessons so they wouldn’t inherit my paralyzing fear).

 Faith and relationship and trust